 The strength and properties of the silk are tuned by changing the ratios of the chemicals the silk is built from.
 Remember we said that proteins are made by chaining together lots of smaller units?
 Well, this really is like building something out of building blocks!
 If you have lots of shapes that go together nicely and build a strong foundation – you can make some strong structures out of it!

-In the case of spider silk, the three main types of building blocks are proline, alanine and glycine.
+In the case of spider silk and the webs they make from that silk, the three main types of building blocks are proline, alanine and glycine – and these combine to make up the giant protein molecules.
 So what are the recipes available for spider silk?